Terreii/use-pouchdb/docs/api/use-find.md

     // Ensure that this index exist, create it if not.
 And use it.
     index: {
       fields: ['type', 'title'],
+      // 'ddoc' and 'name' are not required.
+PouchDB will check all existing indexes
+      // if they match the requirements.
+And only create a one if none match.
     },
     selector: {
       type: 'story',